Samizo-AITL/aitl-controller-a-type/index.md

 ---

-# 🔍 Addition.
-Ongoing Investigation — AITL under Plant Aging (1000 days)
+# 🔍 7.
+"Addition"  Ongoing Investigation — AITL under Plant Aging (1000 days)

 As an **ongoing investigation**, we are currently evaluating the effectiveness of **AITL control under long-term plant degradation**, focusing on **friction aging equivalent to 1000 days of operation**.